 The flowers look like yellow daisies and provide such a wonderful pop of color, especially in the early Spring!

-We planted it next to our purple Heather, which is a kindred spirit: Heather is also an early bloomer that puts on quite a Spring show every year!
+I planted it next to our Kramer’s Red Winter Heath, which is a kindred spirit: this Heath is also an early bloomer that puts on quite a Spring show every year!

 While the Little Leo Leopard’s Bane is blooming, many of the other garden perennials begin to awake.

-The ornamental onions (to the right of the Leopard’s Bane) start working on their own purple buds.
+The ornamental onions (to the right, above) start working on their own purple buds.

-This is how Little Leo looked (say that 10 times fast) on May 21st this year:
+This is how Little Leo looked (say that 10 times fast) on May 21st last year:

 As our Leopard’s Bane begins to take a background role in the garden, its leaves are joined by the leaves of our Japanese Anemone plants.

-The arrow below left is Japanese Anemone; on the right is Leopard’s Bane.
-(Click here to read why I love Japanese Anemones!)
+The arrow below left is Japanese Anemone; the right arrow is Leopard’s Bane.
+(Click here to read why I love these Japanese Anemones!)

-The leaves of the Leopard’s Bane will continue to fade into the background, and in some cases will almost die back to the ground over time.
-It isn’t even noticeable, as so many other perennials are getting ready for their turn to shine.
+The leaves of the plant will continue to fade into the background, and in some cases will almost die back to the ground over time.
+It isn’t even noticeable, as many other perennials are getting ready for their turn to shine.

 The arrow below is pointing at the Leopard’s Bane.
-Below the Leopard’s Bane is Heather, also finished blooming for the season.
+Below it is the Heath I mentioned above, also finished blooming for the season.
 To the left is the Japanese Anemone.
 I love how they all sort of blend together!

 For more yellow flowers in the garden, we’re looking forward to the Coreopsis flowers blooming all Summer long!
-Check out the Coreopsis buds in this photo below, taken over the Memorial Day weekend!
+Check out the Coreopsis buds in this photo below, taken over the Memorial Day weekend last year!

-Our garden stars right now are the Ornamental Alliums and the bushy Dianthus plants.
+Our garden stars in June are the Ornamental Alliums and the bushy Dianthus plants.
 There’s some Salvia peeking out back there too!

-We’re thrilled with our Little Leo Leopard’s Bane (see yellow arrow above), which kicked off this Spring garden season almost two months ago!
+We’re thrilled with our Little Leo Leopard’s Bane (see yellow arrow above), which kicks off our Spring garden season each year!

-You’ll have a front row ticket for next year’s amazing, long-blooming Spring show!
+If you add Leopard’s Bane to your own Spring garden this year, then you will have a front row ticket for next year’s charming, long-blooming Spring show!